-When temperatures soar, many children are at risk of dangerous heat-related illnesses.
-As a parent or caregiver there are plenty of ways to ensure kids stay cool while enjoying the warmer weather.
+As a parent or caregiver there are plenty of ways to ensure kids stay cool in the warmer weather.

 - Children should stay hydrated and drink plenty of water.
 Avoid sugary, carbonated and caffeinated drinks to reduce risk of dehydration.
 Fill water bottles halfway then add ice cubes so water stays cool.

 - Avoid being outdoors at the hottest time of the day (approximately 3pm).